cepthomas/Nebulator/README.md

 # NProcessing
 The Processing-like UI part was originally built in to this app but it seemed prudent to separate it out into a standalone application.
-Find it here: [NProcessing doc](https://github.com/cepthomas/NProcessing/wiki).
+Find it here: [NProcessing](https://github.com/cepthomas/NProcessing).
 Nebulator uses that component for the UI aspects.

 # Bonus Stuff
 This project contains a bunch of components that are either recycled or created for this.
 Most could be stripped out for subsequent reuse.